LA’s first organic edible gardening company

 Jad Wenger, Owner

-If Jad were a vegetable, he would be an asparagus shoot.
+If Jad were a vegetable, he’d be a parsnip.

 Daniel, Urban Farm Manager